jazuly/Jazuly-Answer-for-Online-Technical-Assesment-from-PT-Supra-Primatama-Nusantara/README.md

 ##### Parallelism
 Parallelism mean ability of a program to handle multiple request on the same time.
 ###### Make it easy to understand
-Let's use the same analogy as concurrency, on parrallelism we have more than one employee, so they can handle and finish the jobs more faster.
+Let's use the same analogy as concurrency, on parrallelism we have more than one employees, so they can handle and finish the jobs more faster.